 Radiology AI Needs, Priorities and Value

-For an AI project to be successful, it must meet the needs of radiology services at a local and national level.
+For an AI project to be successful, it must meet the needs of radiology services at a local, regional and national level.
 If AI technology is deployed for technology’s sake, users of AI will only evidence that the technology can work, not that it can be used to address wider demand and capacity issues.

-Due to the effects of the recent Covid-19 pandemic on the health service there is a greater need now, more than ever, to ensure that innovation projects, for example - AI pilots, are aligned with national strategic priorities.
+Due to the effects of the recent Covid-19 pandemic on the health service there is a greater need now, more than ever, to ensure that innovation projects, for example - AI pilots, are aligned with national strategic priorities to ensure maximum value and efficiency from AI capabilities.

 In September 2021, a needs survey was sent out to radiology imaging departments and diagnostic management teams across Scotland to ascertain the biggest backlogs in terms of acquisition and reporting on a local basis.